 The National Museum of Anthropology was founded in 1825 and was named as such in 1939.
 They moved to a modern new building in 1964, after just 19 months of construction of this massive structure, which was designed by Mexican architects Pedro Ramirez Vázquez, Jorge Campuzano, and Rafael Mijares Alcérreca.

-Located in the area between Paseo de la Reforma and Mahatma Gandhi Street within Chapultepec Park in Mexico City, this museum design is still as avant-garde as it was more than 50 years ago.
+Located in the area between Paseo de la Reforma and Mahatma Gandhi Street within Chapultepec Park, sitting west of the historic center of Mexico City, this museum design is still as avant-garde as it was more than 50 years ago.
 The museum consists of more than 80,000 square feet and has 23 separate exhibition rooms.

-More than three million visitors walk through these corridors, museums grounds, and exhibition halls each year which is home to the largest collection of ancient Mexican archaeological and anthropological artifacts in the world.
+More than three million visitors walk through these corridors, museum grounds, and exhibition halls each year which is home to the largest collection of ancient Mexican archaeological and anthropological artifacts in the world.

 Exactly how large you may be wondering?
 There are more than seven million pieces of archaeological treasures and five million-plus ethnological pieces from Mexico’s pre-Columbian period in this massive structure.

-Honestly, you would definitely need more than a few days if you want to explore all of the collection.
-What fascinated me most was learning just how advanced of a civilization existing here even before any kind of contact from Asia or Europe, which so often gets forgotten or ignored.
+Honestly, you would definitely need more than a few days if you want to explore all of the collections.
+What fascinated me most was learning just how advanced a civilization existing here even before any kind of contact from Asia or Europe, which so often gets forgotten or ignored.

 The exhibition starts with an introduction to anthropology and the different cultural groups who inhabited what is current day Mexico.
 All of the archaeological and anthropological pieces of evidence throughout thousands of years of history are presented here to stand as a repository of everything about Mexico’s past.